 G. Johnson and A. Devred listening to an explanation by a Nippon Steel Engineering officer about cable insertion, a critical step of conductor manufacturing.

 for validation and checking.
 The Japanese suppliers have set very high standards in terms of quality and uniformity of production that will be used as a reference for production around the world.
-Of course, there has been a learning phase, but initial problems were quickly overcome thanks to a tight collaboration between the IO and JAEA.
+Of course, there has been a learning phase, but initial problems were quickly overcome thanks to a tight collaboration between the ITER Organization and JAEA.

 return to the latest published articles